scverse/governance/roles.md

 The core team will maintain a subcommittee to manage its interactions with NumFOCUS.

-* The NumFOCUS Subcommittee is comprised of 5 persons who manage project funding that comes through NumFOCUS.
-It is expected that these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the full Council.
+* The NumFOCUS Subcommittee is comprised of at least 5 persons who manage project funding that comes through NumFOCUS.
+It is expected that these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the Core Team.
 * This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.

 *The role of NumFOCUS subcomittee is modelled after [numpy](https://numpy.org/devdocs/dev/governance/governance.html#numfocus-subcommittee)*